cash-rats/peasydeal-web/README.md

 	Home route with list of products.

 ** /$prod_id **
-	Product route with product detail.
+	Product route with product detail